THE JOURNEY TO THE STATION

 Transport by road between Cusco and Atalaya

 Transport costs may vary according to season, number of passengers, price of fuel, and other factors beyond our control.
 Please keep in mind that the following is a guideline only.
 You will need to coordinate with Veronica, administrator of the Station, to see how much you will have to pay.
 The journey from Cusco to Cashu takes three days (if all goes well).
-Private transport by van from Cusco to Atalaya (one way) costs between US $ 280 and US $ 340 in total.
+Private transport by van (called Expresso) from Cusco to Atalaya (one way) costs approximately US$ 170 (600 soles) in total.
 The more people share the van, the lower the individual cost.
-It is possible to take a public bus – departing from Cusco at 5am – to Pilcopata (20 soles), and from there to Atalaya (40-50 soles) but we do not recommend this option as it is less safe; we cannot be held responsible for any accidents or problems.
-In Pilcopata you may have to wait for ongoing transport to Atalaya or you may find there is none.
-Furthermore, if you have lots of luggage (more than one rucksack and one additional bag) you will not be permitted on the public bus.
+It is possible to take a public bus, departing from Cusco at 11am to Atalaya (40 soles per seat; if you have lots of luggage you will need to pay for an extra seat) but we do not recommend this option as it is less safe; we cannot be held responsible for any accidents or problems.

 The drive from Cusco to Atalaya takes approximately 7 hours, going over a pass at about 3,600m asl before descending along a single-lane, dirt road through cloud forest into the lowlands.
 The road is normally in reasonable condition but does deteriorate during the rainy season.
 The combination of high altitude and winding road gives some people motion sickness.
 For greater comfort, it is advisable to eat only light meals the day before in Cusco, and to avoid alcohol.
 You will need something warm handy against the mountain air.